BenZhang89/Motion_Correction/README.md

 # Motion_Correction
-A Deeep Learning model to correction motion artifacts on MPRAGE
+A Deep Learning model to correction motion artifacts on MPRAGE